MathieuMarauri/auditdata/README.md

 Percenttiles are computed for numeric variables.
 For categorical variables a frequency table of the unique values is returned.

-An excel report is rendered using the [__xlsx__](https://cran.r-project.org/web/packages/xlsx/xlsx.pdf "Title") package.
-The styles are defined within the function, To modify the styles, edit the function and refer to [this site](http://www.sthda.com/english/wiki/r-xlsx-package-a-quick-start-guide-to-manipulate-excel-files-in-r "Title") for a detailed tutorial on how to style an excel file.
+An excel report is rendered using the [__openxlsx__](https://cran.r-project.org/web/packages/openxlsx/openxlsx.pdf "Title") package.
+The styles are defined within the function, To modify the styles, edit the function and manually change it.

 Use `?qualityCheck` to see the documentation of the function.

+---

 ### Usage